Jonathan's research

 Mesh generation is truly an interdisciplinary topic.
 Most of the early work was done by researchers from several branches of engineering, especially mechanics and fluid dynamics.
 Unfortunately, mesh generation is such a difficult problem that all the algorithms developed during this period are fragile, and often fail to function when confronted by small domain features, faces meeting at small angles, or complicated topologies that were not anticipated by the programmer.

 Around the time of Thompson's article, these problems attracted the interest of researchers in computational geometry.
-Whereas engineers were once satisfied with mesh generators that (usually) work for their particular domains, those of us in computational geometry set a loftier (and more difficult) goal: provably good mesh generation, the design of algorithms that are mathematically guaranteed to produce a satisfying mesh of any geometry--even one unimagined by the algorithm designer.
+Whereas engineers were once satisfied with mesh generators that (usually) work for their particular domains, those of us in computational geometry pursue a more difficult goal: provably good mesh generation, the design of algorithms that are mathematically guaranteed to produce a satisfying mesh of any geometric domain —even one unimagined by the algorithm designer.

 Meanwhile, the applications of mesh generation software have expanded far beyond their provenance.
-As computers have grown more powerful, triangulated surface models have become widely used in computer graphics, and graphics conferences have seen an explosion of work in mesh generation and mesh processing.
-In economic terms, the computer graphics and animation industry probably now exceeds the finite element industry as a user of meshes.
+As computers have grown more powerful, triangulated surface models have become widely used in computer graphics, and graphics conferences have seen an explosion of work in mesh generation and geometry processing, including a new conference, the Symposium on Geometry Processing.
+By economic measures, the computer graphics and animation industry probably now exceeds the finite element industry as a user of meshes.

 More generally, meshes are used for hundreds of applications of multivariate interpolation.
 For example, if a cartographer knows the altitudes of the ground at a finite number of locations, she can generate a mesh of triangles whose corners lie at those locations, estimate the altitude at any other point (where an altitude measurement was not taken) by interpolation, and generate a contour map of the terrain.
 Meshes are used heavily in geographic information systems (GIS), image processing, radio propagation analysis, and countless other applications.

-Two-dimensional triangular mesh generation.
+Software for triangular mesh generation.
 The 1990s brought about two-dimensional Delaunay refinement algorithms that not only work well in practice, but have provable bounds on element quality and mesh grading.
 My mesh generator Triangle is an industrial-strength implementation of two-dimensional Delaunay refinement, based on a combination of algorithms by Jim Ruppert, Paul Chew, and myself.
-Triangle has been freely available to the public since 1995, and has undergone several revisions, most recently in 2002.
+Triangle has been freely available to the public since 1995, and has undergone several revisions, most recently in 2005.

-Most mesh generation algorithms try to create triangles or tetrahedra that are close to equilateral.
+Most mesh generation algorithms try to create triangles or tetrahedra that are nearly equilateral.
 But for some applications of interpolation and numerical modeling, the mesh must be anisotropic: having long, skinny triangles with orientations and aspect ratios dictated by the function being approximated.
-The importance of anisotropic meshes is stressed more loudly every year, especially by engineers using finite elements for applied problems.
+Engineers using finite elements for applied problems have championed anisotropic meshes increasingly during the last decade.
 Functions with strongly anisotropic curvature are best interpolated with anisotropic meshes, and partial differential equations that are inherently anisotropic yield the best-conditioned numerical methods if anisotropic elements are used.
 For example, laminar air flow over an airplane wing is best modeled with extremely thin slab-shaped elements aligned with the surface of the wing.
 The ideal orientations and aspect ratios of the elements vary (smoothly) from one point in space to another, making anisotropic meshing more difficult than the traditional mesh generation problem.

 Delaunay triangulations have mathematical properties that make them excellent for mesh generation, especially provably good mesh generation.
 However, it appears to be difficult or impossible to adapt Delaunay triangulations to anisotropic metric spaces without losing some of the properties necessary to create an algorithm that is both practical and provably good.
 Hence, François Labelle and I have developed a novel approach: we eschew the usual idea of constructing and improving a triangulation incrementally.
 Instead, we have invented a geometric construction that we call an anisotropic Voronoi diagram (a generalization of the well-known multiplicatively weighted Voronoi diagram).
 See above for an example.
 Whereas the geometric dual of an ordinary Voronoi diagram is a Delaunay triangulation, the geometric dual of an anisotropic Voronoi diagram is not always a triangulation at all; anisotropic Voronoi diagrams can be quite badly behaved.
 We can tame an anisotropic Voronoi diagram by inserting new sites at carefully chosen positions, until the geometric dual of the diagram is a guaranteed-quality anisotropic mesh, as illustrated above.